lrisia/lrisia/docs/SETUP_INSTRUCTION.md

 But easier way is copy `.env.example` file to `.env` and fill the variables.

 Anyway, finaly this project must be running on the Github.
 So about the environment variables, It must be set on Github.
-For create environment variables for repository just follow this documentation https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository
+For create environment variables for repository just follow this [documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)

-> [!NOTE]
+> [!WARNING]
 > Which environment variables are secret, you can find in the `.env.example` file.
+Workflow won't work correctly if variables aren't in the right place.

 ## Architecture
 About who that wants to modify this project, here is the project architecture.